 (Aside: While it can sound like an at-fault system might be less fair for victims, it is actually much better for victims of car accidents.
 Fifteen years ago, Colorado used to be a no-fault state.
 The benefit of this system was that people were paid relatively quickly by their own insurance companies for their injuries and other losses.
 But, in order to manage this no-fault system, auto insurance companies set up a health care organization, like an HMO, into which they paid for their customers’ medical costs.
 Through this HMO, the insurance companies had control over whom their customers could see for their medical needs.
 Meaning, victims couldn’t choose their own doctors.
 Another problem with the no-fault system is that victims could not sue for pain, suffering and lost wages unless the medical bills reached or exceeded a predetermined amount, or if the injury was considered severe by state law.)

 My advice to you: Colorado accidents should be handled by Colorado attorneys.
-Don’t let your loved ones travel back to another state after a family car accident without first consulting a Colorado attorney.
+Don’t let your loved ones travel back to another state after a family car accident without first consulting an attorney.
 Not only are they going to need someone fighting for them who understands Colorado’s laws, but they need boots on the ground in this state when they are back home trying to buy a new car, and getting the medical treatment they need.

 Why?
 Getting paid by the at-fault driver’s insurance company is not easy.
 Did you know that the other driver’s auto insurance won’t pay for damages until the victim is completely done with treatment?
 There is no “pay-as-you-go” provision.
 So, while a victim is racking up medical bills, their credit is suffering, and the bills won’t go away until the treatment is complete.